romanstan1/Bet-Bucket-GA-Project-3/readme.md

 2. Making sense of the API documentation which was complicated and assumed higher then a beginners knowledge of programming and gambling.
 3. Identifying the correct filters and data sets to make the data meaningful to a user.
 4. Using the data!

+Future upgrades:

+1. Search and user filtering capability
+2. Links to placing bets directly to the bookmakers website.

 #### Wins